crumleyc/team-hopper-p3/README.md

   `gcloud compute scp --recurse /complete/link/to/repository/* <user>@<instance_name-vm>:/home/<user>/`

-  The Deep Learning VM instance is a good place to deploy this project, because it comes pre-installed with a majority of the packages used in this project, such as, 'OpenCV', 'Tensorflow', 'Keras', 'Matplotlib', 'Sklearn', 'Numpy'.
+  The Deep Learning VM instance is a good place to deploy this project, because it comes pre-installed with a majority of the packages used in this project, such as, 'OpenCV', 'Tensorflow', 'Keras', 'Matplotlib', 'Sklearn', 'Skimage', and 'Numpy'.
 The packages that are installed through the DataLoader class upon spinning up the project include 'thunder-extraction' and 'pytest'.

   ### Usage
   To run the code and generate output prediction masks in the `/results` directory, the user can navigate to the folder containing the file 'team-hopper.py', and run it using the command: `python team-hopper.py --options`.
 The user can get a description of the options by using the command `python team-hopper.py -help`.